-For instance, if inflation is running at 5% and government influenced interest-bearing checking account rates are .01%, one can see that to protect purchasing power, a different course may have to be taken.
-One may opt to keep more money in a savings account and transfer when necessary to checking rather than holding a high balance in the latter.
-If savings account rates are low, one might consider I bonds (inflation protected savings bonds), or the purchase of gold and silver!
+For instance, if inflation is running at 5% and government-influenced interest-bearing checking account rates are .01%, one can see that to protect the purchasing power, a different course may have to be taken.
+One may opt to keep more money in a savings account and transfer it when necessary to checking rather than holding a high balance in the latter.
+If savings account rates are low, one might consider I bonds (inflation-protected savings bonds) or the purchase of gold and silver!
 These are not exotic investment choices.

-I have bought some gold and silver from Ebay, but only from sellers with a sizeable number of transactions, and 100% satisfaction rating.
+I have bought some gold and silver from eBay, but only from sellers with a sizeable number of transactions and a 100% satisfaction rating.
 The markup in price is probably the lowest available.
 It isn't hard to find sellers who fit those criteria.
 However, I would never recommend any investment.
 You need to learn more about fiat currency and inflation to make your own decisions, as sleep at night is important.
 If you are someone with small savings, you are the one who can least tolerate irresponsible government policy.

 If the government considers issuing a new currency, you can be pretty sure it is an acknowledgment that the government is concerned about inflation.
 Unless a scheme for backing currency number two with gold or silver is discussed, you can take that as a warning your savings are at risk.